The Contiguous Art Gallery Problem is in {\Theta}(n log n): Abstract

 \section{Abstract}

-Recently, a natural variant of the Art Gallery problem, known as the \emph{Contiguous Art Gallery problem} was proposed.
-Given a simple polygon $P$, the goal is to partition its boundary $\partial P$ into the smallest number of contiguous segments such that each segment is completely visible from some point in $P$.
-Unlike the classical Art Gallery problem, which is NP-hard, this variant is polynomial-time solvable.
-At SoCG~2025, three independent works presented algorithms for this problem, each achieving a running time of $O(k n^5 \log n)$ (or $O(n^6\log n)$), where $k$ is the size of an optimal solution.
-Interestingly, these results were obtained using entirely different approaches, yet all led to roughly the same asymptotic complexity, suggesting that such a running time might be inherent to the problem.
+Recently, a natural variant of the \textsc{Art Gallery} problem, known as the \textsc{Contiguous Art Gallery} problem was proposed.
+Given a simple polygon $P$, the goal is to partition its boundary $\partial P$ into the smallest number of contiguous segments such that each segment is completely visible from some point in~$P$.
+Unlike the classical \textsc{Art Gallery} problem, which is NP-hard, this variant is polynomial-time solvable.
+Three independent submissions to SoCG 2025 presented algorithms for this problem, each achieving a running time of $O(k n^5 \log n)$ (or $O(n^6\log n)$), where $k$ is the size of an optimal solution.
+Interestingly, these results were obtained using entirely different approaches, yet all led to roughly the same asymptotic complexity.

-We show that this is not the case.
 In the \realRAM-model, the prevalent model in computational geometry, we present an $O(n \log n)$-time algorithm, achieving an $O(k n^4)$ factor speed-up over the previous state-of-the-art.
-We also give a straightforward sorting-based lower bound by reducing from the set intersection problem.
+We also give a straightforward lower bound reduction from the set intersection problem.
 We thus show that the Contiguous Art Gallery problem is in $\Theta(n \log n)$.